Superheated Steam, Hydrocarbons, and Other Applicable Uses for Durlon 8900

 GRI® is constantly developing new products to solve the industrial challenges and fluid sealing problems their customers face.
 Their most recent innovation, launched after more than a year of testing on superheated steam turbines in boiler house applications, is the Durlon® 8900 gasket material.

 A compressed non-asbestos sheet specifically designed for high temperature applications, the Durlon® 8900 gasket material is suitable for saturated and superheated steam, oil, dilute acids and alkalis, hydrocarbons, solvents, and refrigerants.

 It is designed for service conditions to 925°F (496°C) and continuous operating temperatures of -100ºF to 752°F (-73ºC to 400°C), or 2000 psi (13.8 Mpa).

-Along with all of our compressed non-asbestos gasket sheets, the Durlon® 8900 has our new, proprietary anti-stick coating applied to the surface of the material for improved installation and easy removal.
+Along with all of their compressed non-asbestos gasket sheets, the Durlon® 8900 has our new, proprietary anti-stick coating applied to the surface of the material for improved installation and easy removal.

 This new, anti-stick formulation is exceptionally helpful in high temperature situations where imperfect flange surfaces and gasket disintegration make gasket removal especially difficult and time consuming.

 Handling Superheated Steam

 Working with superheated steam poses myriad challenges, but the advent of the Durlon® 8900 solves many of them.
 Superheated steam is created by further heating wet or saturated steam beyond the saturated steam point.